home-assistant/home-assistant.io/source/_components/tesla.markdown

 This component provides the following platforms:
  - Binary sensors - such as parking and charger connection.
- - Sensors - such as Battery level, Inside/Outside temperature.
+ - Sensors - such as Battery level, Inside/Outside temperature, Range sensor, Odometer.
  - Device tracker - to track location of your car
  - Lock - Door lock.
 Enables you to control Tesla's door lock
  - Climate - HVAC control.
 Allow you to control (turn on/off, set target temperature) your Tesla's HVAC system.